 Located high up in the Moorish Albayzín neighborhood, Mirador de Morayma offers one of the best views in the city, where you can dine overlooking the majestic Alhambra Palace.
 We love entering through its whitewashed Moorish archways into the charming courtyard decorated with plants and fountains.
 Filled with historic artifacts, paintings, and sculptures, this place feels more like a museum than a restaurant.
 Its menu features plenty of variations on Spanish tortilla, as well as seafood such as paprika-sprinkled octopus.
 Also, they serve meat dishes such as spring chicken with raisins and mushrooms, cooked in orange juice and red wine.

 Address: Calle Pianista Garcia Carrillo, 2

-If you want to find more great places to eat in Granada, join us on our Hidden Granada Food & Tapas Adventure, where you’ll learn the secrets of Spanish ham, visit tapas bars only the locals know about and taste local wines.
+If you want to find more great places to eat in Granada, join us on our Tapas, Taverns & History Tour, where you’ll learn the secrets of ordering tapas, visit bars only the locals know about and taste local wines.